akruszewski/gibl/manuscript/chapter2.md

 Some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this function can return different values at different points in time.
 Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice they are frequently referred to as "functions" anyway, even those that may have side effects, in order to emphasize that a computed result is always returned.

-There is a special built-in notation called lambda, which accepts two parameters, and produces a function for us as a result.
+There is a special built-in syntax called `lambda`, which accepts two parameters, and produces a function for us as a result.
 The first parameter is a list of arguments this functions accepts, and the second parameter is an expression that acts upon these parameters.

 For example, `(lambda (x) (+ x 1))` returns a function that accepts a single parameter, and when this function is called with a parameter, it increases this parameter's value by one.